Dalbeattie Community Initiative was formed in

 Normally, all meetings (apart from the AGM) are held in Dalbeattie Fire Station meeting room, on Tuesday evening from 7pm until 9pm.

-The remaining meetings for 2020 will be on the following dates:
+The meetings for 2021 will be on the following dates:

 Dalbeattie Community Initiative office is open